How to Convert Handwriting to Text: Methods & Best Practices

 Handwriting Quality and Style

-OCR software struggles more with cursive or sloppy handwriting.
-Writing in clear block letters with even spacing improves recognition significantly.
+OCR software struggles more with inconsistent or highly stylized handwriting.
+Writing in clear letters with even spacing improves recognition significantly.
 More consistent letter shapes make it easier for software to identify characters correctly.

 The clearer and more consistent your handwriting, the higher the OCR accuracy.
 Avoid overly stylized letters, cramped spacing, or connecting letters in ambiguous ways.
 If you know you will digitize notes later, write with OCR in mind.